Ask the court to recognize your child's change of gender (when all parents will sign the request)

 You will need to fill out these forms:

-• Petition for Recognition of Minor’s Change of Gender and Sex Identifier and for Issuance of New Birth Certificate (form NC-500) Both parents must sign.
+Petition for Recognition of Minor’s Change of Gender and Sex Identifier and for Issuance of New Birth Certificate (form NC-500) ↗️.
+Check the box that says "and change of name" at the top.
+Both parents must sign.
 Your child may also sign it.

-• Order Recognizing Minor's Change of Gender and Sex Identifier and for Issuance of New Birth Certificate (form NC-530) (fill out the boxes at the top).
+- Order Recognizing Minor’s Change of Gender and Sex Identifier and for Issuance of New Birth Certificate (form NC-530) ↗️

-Some courts have local forms you have to use.
+Some courts also have local forms you have to use.

-Contact your court clerk’s office, check your court’s website, or talk to your Self-Help Center to ask if they have any local forms you need to use.
+- Check with your court clerk’s office or your court's website ↗️ (opens in a new tab) or talk to your self-help center ↗️ to ask if they have any local forms you need to use.

-Keep one of the copies for yourself and give one to your child’s other parent.
+- Keep one of the copies for yourself and give the extra copies to the child's other parent(s).

 Change a child’s gender without a name change